auth0/docs/custom-signup.md

 # Custom Signup

 In some cases, you may want to customize the user sign up form with more fields.
-The [Login Widget](login-widget2) has a `signup` mode but it does not support adding arbitrary fields, so you will have to implement your own UI for signup.
-Note that you can still use the Login Widget for signin though.
+The [Auth0Lock](lock) has a `signup` mode but it does not support adding arbitrary fields, so you will have to implement your own UI for signup.
+Note that you can still use the Auth0Lock for signin though.

 > You can find the source code of this example in [this github repository](https://github.com/auth0/node-auth0/tree/master/examples/custom-signup).